larytet/MyPerfectThings/heads-up-display.md

 hidden zones on right and left, indication of fast approaching vehicles.

 The controller and power supply are inside of the motorcycle frame or attached to the rider.
+Should support integration with the cellphones, screencast.
+A cell phone can be used as a controller.

 This project rasied 350K https://www.kickstarter.com/projects/491835187/crosshelmet-the-smart-motorcycle-helmet